-The Cayo District, home to various pre-Columbian archaeological sites, is where the Belizean Mayan world’s center is located.
+The Cayo District, home to various pre-Columbian archaeological sites, is where the Belizean Mayan world’s center is.

-The two tallest structures in the nation, those of Xunantunich and Caracol, are still standing among the ruins.
+The two tallest structures in the nation, those of Xunantunich and Caracol, still stand among the ruins.

 The spectacular 127-foot El Castillo pyramid at Xunantunich, close to the Guatemalan border, is located on a ridge with a view of the Mopan River.

-It has a complex of temples and plazas that were initially a Mayan ceremonial center.
-For sweeping views of the surrounding jungle, climb to the pyramid’s summit.
+It has a complex of temples and plazas and was initially a Mayan ceremonial center.
+For sweeping views of the surrounding jungle, climb the pyramid’s summit.